 The legionary denarii that Marc Antony struck for the battle of Actium were still in circulation.
 It was one of the largest productions in Roman history.
 Such coins were still found in circulation in Pompeii, which was destroyed by the volcano about ten years later.
 Macer adopted both of Antony’s designs which included the image of the galley as a reverse type for his portrait denarii and the legionary eagle-and-standards in combination with four obverse types – the heads of Africa and a lion, the bust of Victory, and the standing figure of Libertas.

 Macer also followed the arrangement of the inscriptions on Antony’s legionary coins.
 The war galley design was accompanied by Antony’s personal inscriptions, and with Macer’s restoration, it bore a personal inscription that identified him as the legatus Augusti propraetore of Africa.
 Antony’s eagle-and-standards reverse named various legions, and specialized units; Macer followed suit by naming the two legions under his control, the Legion I Macriana and the Legion III Augusta.
 He had raised the former in the course of his rebellion and had originally commanded the latter in Numidia.

 The Coinage of Clodius Macer is clearly of a different style than the coinage normally issued from Rome.
-The styles are certainly more barbaric in execution indicating that the skilled labour for die cutting tended to reside mostly in Rome.
+The styles are certainly more barbaric in execution, indicating that the skilled labor for die-cutting tended to reside mostly in Rome.
 All of Macer’s coins are extremely rare, with fewer than 85 coins of all types known, of which fewer than 20 are portrait types.

 AR Denarius portrait (3.6 grms)